Benefits of a Hallmark Floors over specified Hydronic and Electric FiberThermics systems:

 - What should the moisture content of the lightweight concrete be before installation?

 A. The lightweight concrete moisture content must not exceed 1.5% as measured with a Tramax Moisture Encounter meter.

-Q. Do the floors gap or expand and contract?
+- Do wood floors gap or expand and contract?